trustgraph-ai/trustgraph/docs/tech-specs/collection-management.md

 #### Collection Management Interface

+**⚠️ LEGACY APPROACH - REPLACED BY CONFIG-BASED PATTERN**

+The queue-based architecture described below has been replaced with a config-based approach using `CollectionConfigHandler`.
+All storage backends now receive collection updates via config push messages instead of dedicated management queues.

-All store writers implement a standardized collection management interface with a common schema:
+~~All store writers implement a standardized collection management interface with a common schema:~~

-**Message Schema (`StorageManagementRequest`):**
+~~**Message Schema (`StorageManagementRequest`):**~~
 ```json
 {
   "operation": "create-collection" | "delete-collection",